jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 reg6: 1234
 ```

+**Note**: When you writing to a register, the new value only appears from the next cycle, as the register will not be updated until the end of the current cycle.
+Thus, in cycle 0, the value read out of register 6 is still 0.

 On cycle 1, register 6 is written with 1234, as it should be!

-More details on how to use the single stepper can be found in the [documentation](https://github.com/jlpteaching/dinocpu-wq22/blob/main/documentation/single-stepping.md).
+More details on how to use the single stepper can be found in the [documentation]({{ site.data.course.dino_cpu_link }}/blob/main/documentation/single-stepping.md).
 You can also write `?` on the command prompt to see the help.

 ## Part IV: Implementing the rest of the R-type instructions